paullizer/Nexus/README.md

     - can control access to the group rag (public or private with permissions)
     - can control who is a user (read only, cannot add new files) and who is a admin (can read and add new files and delete existing files)
     - cannot share individual file
-- provide repeatable pipelines (workflows) using AI to perform one or more tasks using rag or just in time input from user; tasks like summarize or generate a document using the format and structure of previous documents plus disparate data sources
+- provide repeatable transform workflows (workflows) using AI to perform one or more tasks using rag or just in time input from user; tasks like summarize or generate a document using the format and structure of previous documents plus disparate data sources
-    - need to think through this more, pipelines can be shared but is access to pipeline shared or the code to create a pipeline shared?
+    - need to think through this more, transform workflows can be shared but is access to transform workflow shared or the code to create a transform workflow shared?
-    - pipeline can be private
+    - transform workflow can be private
-        - cannot share access to pipeline
+        - cannot share access to transform workflow
-        - can share a copy of the pipeline (JSON?)
+        - can share a copy of the transform workflow (JSON?)
-        - can import other pipeline copies
+        - can import other transform workflow copies
-    - pipeline can be group (public or private with permissions)
+    - transform workflow can be group (public or private with permissions)
-        - if add group RAG then permissions of pipeline cannot exceed RAG permissions and only that group RAG can be used in the pipeline
+        - if add group RAG then permissions of transform workflow cannot exceed RAG permissions and only that group RAG can be used in the transform workflow
         - if public RAG is used then other public RAG can be used
-        - can share a copy of the pipeline (JSON?)
+        - can share a copy of the transform workflow (JSON?)
-        - can import other pipeline copies
+        - can import other transform workflow copies
-    - pipeline can use specific files or entire private or group source
+    - transform workflow can use specific files or entire private or group source
-    - pipeline can have one task or many tasks
+    - transform workflow can have one task or many tasks
-    - pipeline next task can include previous task output or not
+    - transform workflow next task can include previous task output or not
-    - pipeline can be a single task
+    - transform workflow can be a single task
 - provide history, logging for security or for analysis on top requests